xkevinlu/my-gridsome-site/blog/0725-platypus.md

 While you might find that this approach limits yourself to fewer options, those options end up being of a higher caliber and a greater chance of success. **You only need one job** (and one significant other, typically).
 By being your best self, you have a much higher chance of actually finding a match that is the best fit for you.

-The intersection of your skills, passions, and experiences is what makes you unique, and can be your greatest superpower.
+The intersection of your skills, passions, and experiences is what makes you unique, and can be your greatest asset.
 A platypus may not make for the best duck, beaver, or otter.
 But a duck, beaver, or otter will never be able to out-platypus the platypus.